-Eucalyptus oil, for example, can activate in the innate immune system, which is the naturally existing immune system we have.
+Eucalyptus oil, for example, can activate in the innate immune system, which is our naturally existing immune system.
 It increases phagocytic activity and pathogen clearance from the body.
 But it also can reduce pro-inflammatory cytokines.
 These are signaling molecules that come from immune cells that encourage inflammation.
 Inflammation is a key part of disease.
 This action was seen both with the whole essential oil, but also the main constituent 1,8-cineole.
 This is important.

 Other Immune Responses

-Essential oils are also known to prime T-cells, which is creating an immune response.
-Increasing the immune system.
-And this is a form of allergic response to an essential oil.
-The main antidote to this is to dilute essential oils as it reduces the risk of developing this allergic response.
+Essential oils are also known to prime T-cells, which creates an immune response, or increases the immune system.
+This is a form of allergic response to an essential oil.
+The main antidote is to dilute essential oils as it reduces the risk of developing this allergic response.